.comment-link {margin-left:.6em;}

 He also claimed that he was unaware that Sophie had been chipped and that is odd considering that just about all cats that come from shelters and rescue groups nowadays are not only chipped but sterilized and vaccinated as well.
 Quite obviously, he had not paid any of his database maintenance dues.

-From this and so many other cases, it thus seems safe to conclude that once a microchip database gains possession of an owner's personal data it never lets go of it even if he fails to pay his annual fees.
-What else these databases do with that information is not known but it could not possibly be beneficial.
+From this and so many other cases, it thus seems safe to conclude that once the administrators of a microchip database gain possession of an owner's personal data they never let go of it even if he fails to pay his annual fees.
+What else these administrators do with that information is not known but it could not possibly be beneficial.

 That which is known, however, is that they sometimes stand in the way of owners reclaiming their lost cats.
 (See Cat Defender post of March 24, 2017 entitled "Tigger Is Finally Reunited with His Family Despite the Best Efforts of the Administrators of a Microchip Database to Keep Them Apart.")